alangpierce/appengine-python3/demos/guestbook/README.md

 gcloud config list project
 ```

-If that looks, right, run the following form the `guestbook` directory to
+If that looks, right, run the following form the `demos/guestbook` directory to
 deploy the app.

 ```